Honda vs. Hyundai – Which Car Brand Is Better?

 When it comes to safety, both Honda and Hyundai fare pretty well in crash tests.
 On top of that, one of the biggest concerns when manufacturing their vehicles is the safety tech that comes with it.
 If you compare the two brands, you’ll realize pretty quickly that there’s no clear winner as both of them come with loads of standard and optional safety features.

 You can upgrade many of their models with blind spot monitoring, a head-up display, and a rear cross-traffic alert.
-Here are the standard safety tech features of both of these brands:
+Here are the standard safety tech features you get with both of these brands:

 • Forward collision warning,